Ethics Committee

 According to MWI-22, if it is discovered that noncompliance significantly affects or has the potential to significantly affect participant protection or reliability of trial results, the sponsor should perform a root cause analysis and implement appropriate corrective and preventive actions.
 Further, the ethics committee (EC) should also be informed promptly and provided the reason(s) for the termination or suspension by the sponsor.
 Refer to MWI-17 for the National Health Sciences Research Committee (NHSRC)’s protocol termination form.

-The G-COMREC states that if a study is prematurely suspended/terminated, the applicant should notify COMREC of the reasons for suspension/termination, and a summary of the results obtained should be communicated to the committee.
+The G-COMREC states that if a study is prematurely suspended/terminated, the applicant should notify the College of Medicine Research and Ethics Committee (COMREC) of the reasons for suspension/termination, and a summary of the results obtained should be communicated to the committee.

 Electronic Data Processing System